Risks of Combining Cough Medicine & Antihistamines

 Some antihistamines come with painkiller or decongestant ingredients to combat multiple allergy symptoms.
 If a person who purchases this kind of medication doesn’t pay attention and takes additional painkillers or decongestants on top of it, this can cause a dangerous situation.
 If both of the painkillers are of the acetaminophen variety, an individual could overdose and end up causing damage to the liver.
 Ibuprofen overdoses can cause stomach bleeding and intestinal damage.

 Many cough medicines also contain painkillers and decongestants.
 It’s very important to read the bottle before taking an over-the-counter medication, even if you think you’ve taken it before.
-Companies often release new varieties of their medicines that contain new elements to be more effective, and these added ingredients could interact with your other medications.
-It’s easy to grab a similar looking bottle that actually contains different ingredient than you’re used to without noticing.
+Companies often release new varieties of their medicines that contain new elements to be more effective, and these added ingredients could interact with other substances you may be taking.
+Mixing cough medicine and alcohol can potentially be very dangerous.

 When it comes to cough medicines, there are special risks to consider if the drug contains codeine.
-Codeine is an opiate used to treat pain, diarrhea, and coughing, and it is therefore a popular ingredient in cough medicine.
-Because opiate abuse can cause a pleasant high, cough syrup containing codeine became very popular for abuse until the government began to regulate it more strictly, requiring it to be kept behind the pharmacy counter and tracking how much each individual shopper purchases.
+Codeine is an opioid used to treat pain, diarrhea, and coughing, and it is therefore a popular ingredient in cough medicine.
+Because opioid use can cause a euphoric feeling, cough syrup containing codeine became very popular for misuse until the government began to regulate it more strictly, requiring it to be kept behind the pharmacy counter and tracking how much each individual shopper purchases.

 Side effects of codeine include:

 - Appetite changes

 - Shortness of breath

 Many of these side effects can interfere with people’s ability to operate heavy machinery such as vehicles.

 When you’re sick with a cold or chronic allergies, it may feel like you’d try anything to stop feeling unwell.
 However, combining over-the-counter medications can have serious health consequences.
 Some tips to avoid mixing OTC medications include: